Shradha4Ridhi/study-tracker-app/README.md

 -----------------------
 ### 14-01-2026
 Project progress:
-- Updated the first feature (daily-study-log) and completed the 2nd feature (weekly-study-planner)
+- Updated the first feature (daily-study-log) and completed the 2nd feature (weekly-study-planner).
 - The weekly study planner allows the student to:
 -  Plan subjects for each day of the week.
 - View the full weekly plan.